 - DEET should also be used carefully on clothing.
 DEET may damage some synthetic fabrics as well as plastic watch crystals and eyeglass frames.

 - Icaridin works as well as DEET in repelling insects when used at the same concentrations and is approved for use up to 20%.
-But only concentrations up to 10% are normally available in Canada.

 - Icaridin is odourless and does not feel sticky or greasy.

 - It is less likely to cause skin irritation than DEET.